 Fasting, has become a fairly hot health topic in recent times.
 The concept is not a new one and has been used in one form or another for a variety of health reasons.
-While the primary focus of low carb intermittent fasting is weight loss, It’s incorrect to consider this its only health benefit.
+While the primary focus for many of LCIF is weight loss, It’s wrong to consider this its only health benefit.

-Major religions dating back thousands of years have incorporated fasting.
-For example Christianity, Islam, Buddhism, Judaism, and Hinduism.
+Major religions dating back thousands of years have incorporated fasting for reasons other than weight loss including Christianity, Islam, Buddhism, Judaism, and Hinduism.
 Many historical figures also practiced fasting.
 These include Mahatma Gandhi and Socrates.
 Socrates used fasting for improving mental acuity and increasing creative output.

-In the following article we are going to look at 5 of the most promising health benefits of low carb intermittent fasting.
+In the following article we are going to look at 5 of the most promising health benefits of LCIF.

 As a treatment for Epilepsy